-Successful applicants are issued with a Petherick Reader’s card granting Petherick status for a time period that is appropriate to the expected duration of the research:
+Successful applicants are granted Petherick status for a time period that is appropriate to the expected duration of the research:

 - Long-term use

-Depending on the nature and duration of your research, Petherick Reader's Cards are valid for up to two years, with the possibility for renewal upon application.
+Depending on the nature and duration of your research, Petherick Reader's status is valid for up to two years, with the possibility for renewal upon application.
 Prospective readers who are writing a book or undertaking a lengthy research project using special collections, for example, may wish to apply for long-term use.

 - Short-term use